decred/dcrdex/docs/wiki/Troubleshooting-Problems.md

 <img src="./images/using-bison-wallet/wallets-settings-recover-warning.png" width="400" alt="">

-Once hte recovery process has completed, the wallet will be re-created and start
+Once the recovery process has completed, the wallet will be re-created and start
 synchronizing:

 <img src="./images/using-bison-wallet/wallets-settings-recovered.png" width="550" alt="">